Socialization can be a very frustrating experience for new chinchilla owners.

 Have sympathy towards these behaviors and temperaments and slowly help your pet understand that you are the most critical person in its life.

-I promise your chin will return the love and affection back to you much faster than you might believe.
+Allow some time to get past your chinchilla’s natural defense mechanisms and I promise your chin will return the love and affection back to you much faster than you might believe.

 #4: Proper Care From All Angles Is Essential